 i) press and hold on the receipt link until an options box appears.
 This may include an option to 'Open In' your file manager app, in which case you should do this to store the track.
 However, if not then you should use the 'Copy' option and proceed to the next step...

-ii) Once you have copied the link you should open the file manager app, and paste the link straight into the address bar.
+ii) Once you have copied the link you should open the file manager app, go to the browser and paste the link straight into the address bar.
 The address bar is where you expect to see the web address of the site you are visiting, and usually appears at the top of the browser.
 Do not paste it into a search box (Google, Yahoo etc) as that will not work.
 Also, make sure that the pasted address replaces anything that was previously in the address bar.

 iii) If you have pasted it correctly into the address bar then the app should allow you to download the file.
 Although it may not be immediately apparent where the file has gone, when you exit the browser and go back into the main part of the file manager app, it should appear in your list of files or possibly a Downloads folder.